scalessec/Toast-Swift/README.markdown

 self.view.makeToast("This is a piece of toast")

-// toast with a specific duration and position self.view.makeToast("This is a piece of toast", duration: 3.0, position: .Top)
+// toast with a specific duration and position self.view.makeToast("This is a piece of toast", duration: 3.0, position: .top)

 // toast with all possible options self.view.makeToast("This is a piece of toast", duration: 2.0, position: CGPoint(x: 110.0, y: 110.0), title: "Toast Title", image: UIImage(named: "toast.png"), style:nil) { (didTap: Bool) -> Void in